kezenator/adventofcode/README.md

 For me, the puzzles are released at 3PM - so most weekdays I'll be doing these at work.

+I've also started re-doing some of the 2019 puzzles to try and have some ready solutions to expected issues....

 Notes about each day:

 1. Finding one combination from a list of integers.